-- Complete an HON-designator Honors seminar course (3) during the first or second semester in the Honors Program.
+- Complete an HON-designator Honors seminar course (3).

 - To enhance exposure to cultural diversity (the study of a cultural aspect substantially different than one's own culture either in or outside the United States for college credit), complete a minimum of 3-4 credit hours of the following at the college level: Study Abroad courses for college credit; HON 309, Honors Global Diversity; Foreign Language Courses; American Sign Language Courses; and/or Honors Cultural Diversity courses approved by the Honors Council.

 - Complete 90 service hours during one's time at CMU.
 Up to 30 hours earned in HON 310, Honors Academic Service Learning, can be applied to this requirement.

 - Complete an Honors Senior Project and simultaneously enroll in HON 499 (3).

 Note: At least 6 credits total of Honors coursework must be taken at the 300 level or above (in addition to HON 499).
 Also, students are required to earn a grade of B- or better in all H, HON, or Honors Contract courses.
 And Honors students must maintain a cumulative CMU grade point average of 3.5 to remain active in and graduate from the Honors Program.